zoltan-fedor/falcon-caching/docs/backends.rst

 A cache that stores the items in a Memcached instance or cluster.
 It supports the `pylibmc`, `memcache` and the `google app engine memcache` libraries.

-You can supply one ore more server addresses via `CACHE_MEMCACHED_SERVERS` or you can supply an already initialized client, an object that resembles the API of a `memcache.Client`.
-If you have a supplied server(s), then the library will pick the best memcached client library available to use.
+You can supply one or more server addresses via `CACHE_MEMCACHED_SERVERS` or you can supply an already initialized client, an object that resembles the API of a `memcache.Client`.
+If you have supplied a server(s) address, then the library will pick the best memcached client library available to use.

 Example: